How to Transfer Photos from iPhone to USB Flash Drive

 2 For Win: Copy DCIM folder from iPhone to USB Stick

-You can get iPhone photos to your USB by using Windows Explorer.
+You can get iPhone or iPad photos to your USB by using Windows Explorer.

 - Ensure that you have the latest version of iTunes installed on your PC.